 From January 1, 2022 through June 21, 2022, Charles A. Rowland, Jr., Lonnel Coats and Lynn Seely served on our compensation committee and, after both Mr. Rowland's tenure on our board of directors ended on June 21, 2022 and Habib Dable was appointed to our board of directors, Mr. Dable and Mark Goldberg were appointed to serve on our compensation committee such that the membership for the remainder of the year consisted of Drs.
 Seely and Goldberg and Mr. Dable.
-None of our executive officers currently serves, or in the past fiscal year has served, as a member of the board of directors or compensation committee, or other committee serving an equivalent function, of any entity that has one or more executive officers who serve as members of our board of directors but do not serve on our compensation committee.
+None of our executive officers currently serves, or in the past fiscal year has served, as a member of the board of directors or compensation committee, or other committee serving an equivalent function, of any entity that has one or more executive officers who serve as members of our board of directors or our compensation committee, other than Jeffrey W. Albers and Kathryn Haviland, who serve as members of our board of directors but do not serve on our compensation committee.
 None of the members of our compensation committee is, or ever has been, an officer or employee of our company.